BidMyListing

 On closing day, the property sale is completed, the funds get transferred from the buyer to the seller, and the new owners take possession of the property.

-As a seller, it's essential to understand what documents you'll be signing and what you'll need to bring.
+As a seller, it's important to understand what documents you'll be signing and what you'll need to bring.

-On closing day, the seller will be required to sign several documents, including:
+On closing day, the seller will sign several documents, including:

 1. The Deed

-The seller must sign the deed to officially transfer ownership of the property to the buyer.
+The seller must sign the deed to officially transfer property ownership to the buyer.

 2. Affidavit of Title

-The affidavit of title is typically provided to the buyer before the closing to assure the buyer that the seller has the legal right to sell the property.
+The affidavit of title is typically provided to the buyer before closing to verify that the seller has the legal right to sell the property.

-The seller of the property signs this legal document to certify that they are the rightful owner of the property and that there are no liens, judgments, or other claims against the property that could affect the buyer's title.
+The seller signs this legal document to certify that they are the rightful owner of the property and that there are no liens, judgments, or other claims against the property that could affect the buyer's title.

 3. The Settlement Statement

-The settlement statement, also known as the closing statement, outlines all the costs associated with the sale of the property, including real estate agent commissions, title fees, and other expenses.
+The settlement statement, also known as the closing statement, outlines all the costs associated with the property sale, including real estate agent commissions, title fees, and other expenses.
 The seller must sign the settlement statement to confirm that they agree to the terms outlined in the document.

 4. The Bill of Sale

-The bill of sale outlines all items sold as part of the transaction, including appliances, furniture, and other items in the property sale.
-The seller must sign the bill of sale to confirm that they are selling these items as part of the transaction.
+The bill of sale outlines everything sold as part of the transaction, including appliances, furniture, and other items included in the property sale.
+The seller must sign the bill of sale to verify they are selling these items as part of the transaction.

 5. The Mortgage Payoff Statement

-This document confirms the amount of money the seller owes on their mortgage and outlines how the mortgage will be paid off as part of the sale of the property.
+This document confirms the amount of money the seller owes on their mortgage and outlines how they will pay off the mortgage as part of the property sale.

 6. The Disclosure Forms